Jones slopes and coarse volume of near-alternating links: Introduction

+Condition \eqref{d.case2} is imposed to ensure that a near-alternating link is $-$-adequate to reduce the technicalities in the conditions of the results.
+See Definition \ref{defn:adequate-diagram} for the definition of $+$-or $-$-adequate links.

-\item The graph $G^e$ remains 2-connected, and $\partial(F_{G^e})$ is prime.
-We also require that the diagram $D_r = \partial{F_{G/e}}$, where $G/e$ is the graph obtained from $G$ by contracting the edge $e$, be adequate. \end{enumerate} A link $K$ is said to be \emph{near-alternating} if it admits a near-alternating diagram, see Figure \ref{fig:exneara} for an example and the conventions for a negative or a positive twist region. \end{defn}
+A link $K$ is said to be \emph{near-alternating} if it admits a near-alternating diagram.
+See Figure \ref{fig:exneara} for an example and the conventions for a negative or a positive twist region. \end{defn}

-\begin{eg} A pretzel link $P(\frac{1}{t_1}, \frac{1}{t_2}, \ldots, \frac{1}{t_m})$ is near-alternating if $t_1 <0$, $t_i >0$ for all $1<i\leq m$, and \end{eg}
+\begin{eg} A pretzel link $P(t_1, t_2, \ldots, t_m)$ is near-alternating if $m>3$, $t_1 \leq -2< 0 < t_i$ for all $1<i\leq m$, and \end{eg}

 \begin{eg} \end{eg}